 my God, the rock who saves me.”’

-The good shepherd is one who will lay down his life for his sheep
+The good shepherd is one who lays down his life for his sheep

 ‘I am the good shepherd:

 the good shepherd is one who lays down his life for his sheep.